vip32/xtricate.build/readme.markdown

 ### local and remote project installation

-the contents of the build folder contains everything needed for deployment on any node within an environment. starting with the following command to create the output packages :
+the contents of the `.\build` folder contains everything needed for deployment on any node within an environment. starting with the following command to create the output packages :

 > .\psake.cmd package